-The party, which consists of Princess Elizabeth (Rebecca Dyson-Smith, Knights Of The Damned), two knights Richard (Ross O’Hennessy, Avengement, Extinction) and George (Ben Loyd-Holmes, Predator: Dark Ages, All The Devil’s Men).
+The party, which consists of Princess Elizabeth (Rebecca Dyson-Smith, Knights Of The Damned), two knights Richard (Ross O’Hennessy, Avengement, Tribal: Get Out Alive) and George (Ben Loyd-Holmes, Predator: Dark Ages, All The Devil’s Men).
 There’s also a pair of Khatoris, who seem to be the equivalent of Amazons, Dimia (Zara Phythian, Cannibals and Carpet Fitters, Transit 17) and Freya (Jemma Moore, Wonder Woman).

 After saving the remaining villagers to safety they head out again on their quest.
 It seems Elizabeth’s brother Prince Favian (Jon-Paul Gates, Doll Cemetery) was not happy that she was made heir to the throne.
 He’s holding King Xalvador (Mike Mitchell, Dark Highlands, Morning Star) hostage until he changes his mind.
 Or he can have his sister killed.

 With the roads guarded our heroes are forced to take a dangerous shortcut.
 They’ll cut through the Dark Kingdom in order to reach the king.
 But that means fighting their way through the host of creatures that call it home.